 We are also working to reduce racial inequalities in mental health services, as part of NHS England's patient and carer race equality framework (PCREF).

-Patient carer race equality framework
+Patient and carer race equality framework

-The patient and carer race equality framework (PCREF) is an NHS England initiative designed to reduce racial inequalities in mental health services, by helping organisation review and improve how they support patients and carers from diverse communities.
+The patient and carer race equality framework (PCREF) is an NHS England initiative designed to reduce racial inequalities in mental health services, by helping organisations review and improve how they support patients and carers from diverse communities.

 We will share more information here about our progress and opportunities to get involved or give feedback.